 Some states offer the bail bondsman training program as just one course, while other states offer a series of courses.
 The length of the courses may vary due to state requirements, but they typically last a few days to a few weeks.
 Some are self-paced and available online or as correspondence courses.
 Students who complete the course are typically eligible to take the certification exam in their state.

 There are generally no academic requirements for enrolling in a bail bond agent training program, although some states require applicants to have graduated high school or its equivalent.
 Familiarity with another language, such as Spanish, can be helpful.

 Employment and Salary Information

 Due to the nature of this career, applicants should be in good physical condition and possess strong communication skills.
 Applicants must have resided for at least one year in the state in which they take the bail bondsman course and certification exam, although residence requirements may vary.
-According to Indeed.com, the median annual salary earned by a bail bondsman was about $39,000 as of May 2015.
+According to Indeed.com, the mean annual salary earned by bail bondsmen was about $39,000 as of October 2016.

 Continuing Education and Certification

 In order to be a bail bondsman, one must be certified.
 This certification process is administered at the state level.
 Exact details vary by state, although most states offer this process through the Department of Insurance.

 Most states require bail bond agents to enroll in continuing education courses in order to maintain the required license.
 These courses are often offered online or as correspondence courses.
 Many of these courses emphasize the wide range of people and personalities encountered by the bondsman and the most effective ways of dealing with an ethnically diverse population.